onecompiler/tutorials/groovy/variables/variables.md

 ## How to declare variables

-There are two ways to declare variables in Groovy.
+There are three ways to declare variables in Groovy.

 1. Native syntax similar to Java